 Bake in a convection oven at 350° or standard oven set at 375° for 12 to 14 minutes.
 Check the biscuits for doneness by using the toothpick test.
 If the toothpick comes out clean, they are done.
 If there’s still wet batter on the toothpick, bake for another minute or two.

 In under an hour you could be serving this tasty chicken dish.
-Perfect for a Sunday dinner or as a nice weekday meal.
+Perfect for a Sunday dinner or as a nice weeknight meal.

-Here are a few more tasty chicken recipes:
+Here are a few more tasty chicken recipes to try:

 - Simple Chicken Brine for Grilling